 These are just a few of the possible questions that may come up in our conversations, but any question is welcome!
 Join Father Eric Mancil for this seven-week course on the basics of Christianity and the richness of Anglicanism and the Episcopal Church.

-The next Inquirers Class will begin at 9:15 am on Sunday, August 26, and will run until the Bishop’s Visit on Sunday, October 21.
+The next Inquirers Class will begin at 9:15 am on Sunday, January 27, and will run for approximately seven weeks.
 For more information, please contact Father Eric Mancil.